 The best SSM model was retrained using the U-Net architecture with a learning rate of $5e^{-5}$ across 10 epochs and a batch size equal to 8.
 It showed excellent prediction performance in terms of Intersection over Union (IoU > 99%) (Figure 2).

-Figure 2.
-Example of IoU (a) and images of samples with misclassified pixels (b).
+Fig. 2.
+Representative images of the IoU (a) and pixels misclassification on 5 randomly selected images from the 18 species of fruits and vegetables (b).